drbean/edit/tsailin/2019APBR_english_proofing.md

 moderation of the contract manufacturing model on the relationship between R&D investment and the operating performance and found a negative effect in the OEM model, with R&D investment possibly reducing the performance of OEM firms.
-Feng-Hsu, Heng-Yih, and Ting-Ling (2008) argued that OEM contract manufacturers leverage existing manufacturing competence, which involves a low level of risk.
+Liu, Liu and Lin (2008) argued that OEM contract manufacturers leverage existing manufacturing competence, which involves a low level of risk.
 Moreover, the success of the OEM model depends on the effectiveness of current